Setting up your homepage with Launch

 - Background color opacity - turn to 0% to disable the Background color

 - Image - this is your "cover image" and will appear as a placeholder for the video

 - Image position - this adjust the focal point of your image and is helpful if your image's aspect ratio is different then the section.
 If the image you are using has roughly the same aspect ratio of the setting, you won't see this setting make sure of an impact

 - Button style - choose between a Primary and Secondary button style

 Like the Text columns with icons section, Alternating content is great for explaining processes or highlighting features.
 Alternating content sections support images, video, and text, and you can include up to three blocks on your homepage.
 The features will alternate between having the text on the left and the image on the right.

 Click on Image, Video, or Add content to open up the options for a content block.

-Finally, upload an Image or Youtube/Vimeo link and Video thumbnail(we recommend a 1020 x 700px .png image) and you're done!
-Rinse, repeat for up to three pieces of alternating content.
+Finally, upload an Image or YouTube/Vimeo link and Video thumbnail – 1020px by 700px PNG image is recommended.
+Repeat for up to three pieces of alternating content.